El Cid (film): Casting

 Charlton Heston and Sophia Loren were Bronston's first choices for the two leads.
 Writing in his autobiography, in the summer of 1960, Heston had received Frank's draft which he described as not "good, ranging from minimally OK to crappy", but he was intrigued with the role.
-He then flew out to Madrid, Spain to meet with Bronston, Yordan, and Mann who all discussed the role with him.
+He then flew out to Madrid to meet with Bronston, Yordan, and Mann who all discussed the role with him.
 On July 26, 1960, his casting was announced.
 As he conducted research into his role, Heston read El Cantar de mio Cid and arranged a meeting with historian Ramón Menéndez Pidal.

 Initially, Loren was unavailable to portray Ximena, and Jeanne Moreau was briefly considered as a replacement.
-Another account states Ava Gardner was approached for the role, but she backed out feeling Heston's part was bigger than hers.
+Another account states that Ava Gardner was approached for the role, but backed out feeling that Heston's part was bigger than hers.
 Mann then suggested his wife Sara Montiel, but Heston and Bronston refused.
-Ultimately, Loren became available but only for ten to twelve weeks, in which she was paid $1 million.
-At the time, Loren became the second actress, after Elizabeth Taylor, to earn $1 million for a film.
-Furthermore, Bronston also agreed to pay $200 a week for her hairdresser.
+Ultimately, Loren became available but only for ten to twelve weeks, for which she was paid $1 million.
+This made Loren the second actress, after Elizabeth Taylor, to earn $1 million for a film.
+Bronston also agreed to pay $200 a week for her hairdresser.

-Orson Welles was initially approached to play Ben Yusuf, but he insisted a double do his on-set performance while he would dub in his lines during post-production.
+Orson Welles was initially approached to play Ben Yusuf, but he insisted that a double do his on-set performance while he would dub in his lines during post-production.
 Bronston refused.
 British actors were primarily sought for the other male roles, for which most of the principal casting was completed by early November 1960.
 That same month, on November 30, Hurd Hatfield had joined the cast.
 At least four actresses screen-tested for the role of Doña Urraca.
 Geneviève Page won the part, and her casting was announced on December 16, 1960.